angular/angular/modules/angular2/docs/cheatsheet/template-syntax.md

 syntax:
 `<div [class.extra-sparkle]="isDelightful">`|`[class.extra-sparkle]`
 description:
-Binds the presence of the css class `extra-sparkle` on the element to the truthiness of the expression `isDelightful`.
+Binds the presence of the CSS class `extra-sparkle` on the element to the truthiness of the expression `isDelightful`.

 @cheatsheetItem
 syntax: